NawalC/ThanosProxy/1_Journey/README.md

 10. 📡 Expose remote write Prometheus to Thanos Receiver - ⏳ In-progress
 11. 🌐 Ingress Network will use NGINX as proxy - ⏳ In-progress

-We need the frontend, receiver, ruler, and query to communicate via proxy.
+We need the frontend, receiver, ruler, and query to communicate via proxy to Prometheus.

 ;prompts;
 - add or update emojis mention task status